Mortgage Purchase Process

-- Plan to live in the home for a long period of time
+- Plan to live in the home for a long period of time.

-- Like the fact that there is a fixed principal and interest payment
+- Like the fact that there is a fixed principal and interest payment.

-- Don’t want to run the risk of a variable interest rate
+- Don’t want to run the risk of a variable interest rate.

-- Your Income and Spending are stable
+- Your Income and spending are stable.

 2).
 Adjustable Rate Mortgage

-- Plan to sell within 5 years
+- Plan to sell before the rate adjusts.

-- Do not mind that fact that payments can increase or decrease
+- Do not mind that fact that payments can increase or decrease.

-- Comfortable with the possibility of risk in future increases in payments
+- Comfortable with the possibility of risk in future increases in payments.

-- Think income will probably increase in the future
+- Think income will probably increase in the future.